jacoborous/nytimes-web2pdf/https/www.nytimes3xbfgragh.onion/2020/08/01/world/coronavirus-covid-19.html.html.md

 and that the principal negotiators would again convene on Monday for another meeting.

-“Here we have this drastic challenge and what they were saying before, is ‘we’re going to cut your benefit,” Ms. Pelosi said.
+“Here we have this drastic challenge and what they were saying before is, ‘We’re going to cut your benefit,” Ms. Pelosi said.
 “That’s, shall we say, the discussions we’re having.”

-“This is not a usual discussion, because the urgency is so great healthwise, financial health-wise,” she added.

 </div>